 Losing just 5 to 10 percent of your body weight when you’re overweight can have far-reaching benefits for your health.1 Calorie counting and cutting food intake may help you lose some of those extra pounds, but to lose weight the healthy way – and keep it off – you need to also include some exercise.
-And jogging is a great way to get in some exercise without breaking the bank.
+If you want to start easy or can’t do high-intensity workouts, jogging is a great way to get in some exercise without breaking the bank.

-For those who are aiming at weight control, even a 15-minute session thrice a week may do.
-Build up gradually to a half hour session of aerobic activity like jogging.
-Aim at four sessions a week, five if you can manage that.
-If you need to lose a lot of weight, that number will have to be much higher, as you’ll find in the next sections.2 The WHO3 and the American Heart Association4 both recommend that all adults get in about 150 minutes of moderate-intensity exercise every week.
-And jogging can help you hit that number as you work towards your weight loss goals.
+If you need to lose a lot of weight, that number will have to be much higher, as you’ll find in the next sections.2 The WHO3 and the American Heart Association4 both recommend that all adults get about 150 minutes of moderate-intensity exercise every week.
+And jogging can help you hit that number as you work toward your weight loss goals.

 Health authorities in the United States11 as well as the UK recommend that everyone do strength training exercises twice a week in addition to the 150 minutes of aerobic exercise.12 So don’t rely on jogging alone to lose and keep off that weight.
 Instead, work out a regimen that sees you working various muscle groups to build muscle mass some days of the week.
 And keep up your aerobic activity like jogging on other days for burning off calories.

 |↑1||Guide to Behavior Change.
 National Institutes of Health.|

 |↑4||American Heart Association Recommendations for Physical Activity in Adults.
 American Heart Association.|